Parametric G-computation for Compatible Indirect Treatment Comparisons with Limited Individual Patient Data: Introduction

 In the absence of head-to-head trials, indirect treatment comparisons (ITCs) are at the top of the hierarchy of evidence to inform treatment and reimbursement decisions, and are very prevalent in HTA.\cite{dias2013evidence} Standard ITCs use indirect evidence obtained from RCTs through a common comparator arm.\cite{dias2013evidence, bucher1997results} These techniques are compatible with both individual patient data (IPD) and aggregate-level data (ALD).
 However, they are biased when the distribution of effect measure modifiers differs across trial populations, meaning that relative treatment effects are not constant.\cite{phillippo2018methods}

 Often in HTA, there are: (1) no head-to-head trials comparing the interventions of interest; (2) IPD available from the manufacturer's own trial but only published ALD for the comparator(s); and (3) imbalances in effect measure modifiers across studies.
-Several methods, labeled \textit{population-adjusted indirect comparisons}, have been introduced to estimate relative treatment effects in this scenario.
+Several ``pairwise'' methods, labeled \textit{population-adjusted indirect comparisons}, have been introduced to estimate relative treatment effects in this scenario.
 These include matching-adjusted indirect comparison (MAIC),\cite{signorovitch2010comparative} based on inverse propensity score weighting, and simulated treatment comparison (STC),\cite{caro2010no} based on outcome modeling/regression.
-There is a simpler alternative, crude direct post-stratification,\cite{miettinen1972standardization} but this fails if any of the covariates are continuous or where there are several covariates for which one must account.\cite{stuart2011use}
+There is a simpler alternative, crude direct post-stratification,\cite{miettinen1972standardization} but this fails if any of the covariates are continuous or where there are several covariates for which one must account.\cite{stuart2011use} Very recently, a relevant outcome modeling-based approach called multilevel network meta-regression (ML-NMR) has been developed.\cite{phillippo2020multilevel, phillippo2019calibration} This incorporates larger networks of treatments and studies.
+The focus of this article is on the pairwise approaches but ML-NMR is considered in the discussion.

 Recommendations on the use of MAIC and STC in HTA have been provided, defining the relevant terminology and evaluating the theoretical validity of these methods.\cite{phillippo2018methods, phillippo2016nice} However, further research must: (1) examine these methods through comprehensive simulation studies; and (2) develop novel methods for population adjustment.\cite{phillippo2018methods, phillippo2016nice} In addition, recommendations have highlighted the importance of embedding the methods within a Bayesian framework, which allows for the principled propagation of uncertainty to the wider health economic model,\cite{baio2012bayesian} and is particularly appealing for ``probabilistic sensitivity analysis''.\cite{claxton2005probabilistic} This is a required component in the normative framework of HTA bodies such as NICE,\cite{baio2012bayesian, claxton2005probabilistic} used to characterize the impact of the uncertainty in the model inputs on decision-making.